-IPL photo rejuvenation is a non-invasive skin rejuvenation facial treatment for the face, neck, chest and hands which can treat a wide range of facial imperfections simultaneously such as vascular lesions, pigmented lesions such as age spots, freckles, sun damage and also improves the appearance of enlarged pores and dull complexions so that skin is smoother, revitalised and firmer.
+IPL photo rejuvenation is a non-invasive skin rejuvenation treatment for the face, neck, chest and hands which can treat a wide range of facial imperfections simultaneously such as vascular lesions, pigmented lesions such as age spots, freckles, sun damage and also improves the appearance of enlarged pores and dull complexions so that skin is smoother, revitalised and firmer.

 Beauty Within now has the Lynton Luminette IPL machine in the salon and is using this to treat a range of skin issues such as pigmentation, rosacea, thread veins or red spots.